EthanMcBloxxer/ethanmcbloxxer.github.io/published/ultimate-rocket-league-training-kit.md

 ![Skill Level: Silver](/assets/img/embed/rl-silver.png)

-Yes, every shot is completable and has been thoroughly tested.
+Every shot is completable and has been thoroughly tested.

 If you believe there is an error or a mistake, please say so.

-This document may update at any time without notice; however, no removals will be made.
+This document may update at any time without notice, but no removals will be made.

-<a href="https://www.reddit.com/r/RocketLeague/comments/k3lmkv/" title="Reddit"><i title="Originally on Reddit" class="fab fa-reddit-alien"></i> Originally posted on Reddit</a>